Nikhil-Dadhich/DevCursor/README.md

-# DevCursor
-# 🖱️ CodeCursor – AI-Powered Terminal Agent
+# 🖱️ DevCursor – AI-Powered Terminal Agent

-**CodeCursor** is a terminal-based intelligent agent that operates like a smart cursor.
+**DevCursor** is a terminal-based intelligent agent that operates like a smart cursor.
 It plans, acts, observes, and responds using structured reasoning cycles.
 It can generate code files, execute commands, edit content, and even check the weather – all through simple natural language instructions.

 ---